msramalho/feup-comp/README.md

 ## Cons
-* The dynamic patterns have some limitations, namely
+* The dynamic patterns have some limitations, namely only supporting patterns with one root element in its definition and forcing the Users to know the type of variables to be matched, as they need to be declared with that type (for more detailed information see [project's user manual](USAGE.md))
 * The use of a parallel Spoon fork implies we are using a stale version (at least until it is merged) and ought to update our dependencies once it integrates Spoon